Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 - aliskiren (Tekturna), a direct renin inhibitor (DRI)

-- hydrochlorothiazide, a diuretic (water pill)
+- hydrochlorothiazide (HCTZ), a diuretic (water pill)

 Aliskiren (Tekturna) reduces the effect of renin, and the harmful process that narrows blood vessels.
 Aliskiren also helps blood vessels relax and widen so blood pressure is lower.
 Hydrochlorothiazide reduces the amount of salt and water in your body so your blood pressure is lower.